 Another benefit of using pole barns is that they don’t need a level ground to be erected.
 Stick framing requires grading to level the field for construction.
 With pole barns, our contractors perform a relatively reduced amount of work to frame out and set up.
 Thus, pole barns can set up in areas that may not be ideal for stick-framed buildings.

 Frueh Construction appreciates the importance of providing professional assistance to our clients.
-If you are interested in a building made of pole barns near Fargo, ND do not hesitate to reach us at 701-693-5765.
+If you are interested in our superior pole barns and you’re in Fargo, ND do not hesitate to reach us at 701-693-5765.